 Shop this Post

-In a recent appointment, Tamika from Wesley Styles discussed the need for me to deep condition and do protein treatments regularly.
+In a recent appointment, Tamika from Wesley Styles discussed the need for me to use a deep conditioner and do protein treatments regularly.
 I used the Aphogee Two Step Protein Treatment & Balanced Moisturizer and it is the best protein treatment for natural hair.
 There was less shedding, my curl pattern was popping, and I didn’t have dry, brittle hair.
 If your hair has been giving signs mentioned above, here’s how to use the Aphogee Two Step Protein Treatment for Natural Hair.

 Step 1: Wash Your Hair